Unregistered Brokers in Mexico: Risks and How to Screen

 Civil recovery through Mexican courts takes months to years.
 Criminal complaints move faster where clear evidence of fraud (theft, document falsification) exists.
 Prevention via structural protections, escrow, independent attorney, costs less than any of these remedies.

-Summary: structure protects you more than credentials
+What should buyers verify on summary: structure protects you more than credenti?

 Mexico’s unregulated agent market creates a quality spectrum, but it does not mean most transactions involve fraud.
 Tens of thousands of foreign buyers work with Mexico real estate agents each year without problems.
 The risks are real but manageable through structural protections: independent legal counsel, notario-controlled or licensed escrow, and registry verification before any significant payment.